MushroomFleet/SVG_ArtGrid/README.md

 ## Credits

-This tool was inspired by an article on generative art techniques and modernist design principles.
+This tool was inspired by an [article](https://frontend.horse/articles/generative-grids/) on generative art techniques and modernist design principles written in javascript from 2022.

 ## License